ianbsmythe/rugby-league-scoreboard/README.md

 }
 ```

-The timer is initialized when the page loads:
+The timer is initialised when the page loads:

 ```javascript
 window.onload = function() {